inclusive-design/covid-data-monitor/tests/manual/desktopViewTestPlan.md

 ### Apply filters

-This feature is not yet implemented.
-It will be implemented when the accessibility data for COVID assessment centres is ready.
+This feature is currently implemented with respect to [the placeholder data](/data/merged/output.csv).

 ## Map zoom in & zoom out

-Users can zoom the map by clicking on the zoom in or the zoom out buttons.
+Users can zoom the map by clicking on the zoom in/out buttons or use mouse wheel to zoom in/out.